AdobeDocs/campaign-standard.en/help/automating/using/discovering-workflows.md

 Adobe Campaign offers a comprehensive graphical environment that allows you to design and automate complex processes from one single interface.
 Processes can include segmentation, campaign execution, file processing, approvals, delivery sending etc.

-Various activities are available to help you design your workflows:

-* **[Targeting activities](../../automating/using/about-targeting-activities.md)**: Build one or more targets by defining sets and splitting or combining these sets using intersection, union, or exclusion operations.
+Various activities are available to help you design your workflows.
+[Targeting activities](../../automating/using/about-targeting-activities.md) allow you to build one or more targets by defining sets and splitting or combining these sets using intersection, union, or exclusion operations.

-* **[Execution activities](../../automating/using/about-execution-activities.md)**: Coordinate your workflow and its activities.
-* **[Channel activities](../../automating/using/about-channel-activities.md)**: Use and combine Campaign Standard communication channels to create cross-channel workflows.
+With [Execution activities](../../automating/using/about-execution-activities.md), coordinate your workflow and its activities, while [Channel activities](../../automating/using/about-channel-activities.md) let you combine Campaign Standard communication channels to create cross-channel workflows.

-* **[Data management activities](../../automating/using/about-data-management-activities.md)**: Manipulate data from your database.
+Finally, [Data management activities](../../automating/using/about-data-management-activities.md) allow you to manipulate data from your database.

 Read more: